austinmama/vsrx/securing-host.md

 In some cases, troubleshooting operations may require disabling the firewall for access to public repositories.
 In these cases, you should work with IBM Support to understand how to proceed.
 {: note}

-Most Gateway actions require SSH access to the private 10.0.0.0/8 subnet for the host OS and the {{site.data.keyword.vsrx}} to execute.
+Most Gateway actions require SSH access to the private `10.0.0.0/8` subnet for the host OS and the {{site.data.keyword.vsrx}}.
 Blocking this access with a firewall can cause the following actions to fail:

-- OS Reload
+- OS reloads
-- Rebuild Cluster
+- Cluster rebuilding
-- Upgrade Version
+- Version upgrades

-As a result, if SSH access is disabled for the 10.0.0.0/8 subnet, you must re-enable it prior to executing any of these actions.
+As a result, if SSH access is disabled for the `10.0.0.0/8` subnet, you must re-enable it prior to executing any of these actions.